 - Frozen: within 6 months (12 months max)

-Your essentials include:
+Nursing essentials for these include:

-Nursing Pillow and cLoths
+Nursing Pillow and Cloth Essentials

-When your baby is still very small you will need some support to hold them up to your breast- your arms will get tired and you will want to be more handsfree!
+When your baby is still very small you will need some support to hold them up to your breast.
+Your arms will get tired and you will want to be more handsfree.
 That’s where pillows come in.

 There are several kinds of nursing pillows out there, mostly catering to Cradle and Crossover holds (which could also work for lying holds).
-There are even pillows for nursing twins.
+Even some for nursing twins.